Updated: 17th May 2021

 While company status offers valuable protection to a director, there are certain situations where limited liability can be disregarded, leaving the director responsible for paying the company’s debts.

 Let’s look at some of these situations in more detail:

-Although the directors of a Limited company are not normally held liable for the debts of the company, frequently the courts on behalf of the creditors can deem one or more of the directors liable for the company's debts during a formal insolvency procedure.
-Once a company has become insolvent because its debts and creditors are greater than its assets the directors of the company have a statutory duty in their capacity as directors to act in the best interests of the company's creditors as a whole.
-The directors must be able to demonstate that they have done everything possible under their control to ensure the repayments of all creditors using the company's resources.
+Once a company has become insolvent - that is its debts and creditors are greater than its assets - the directors of the company have a statutory duty to act in the best interests of the company's creditors as a whole.
+The directors must be able to demonstrate that they have done everything possible under their control to ensure the repayments of all creditors using the company's resources.

-The directors cannot deliberately take any actions that would cause the company's debts to increase or go unpaid. the directors should not show any favourtism towards particular suppliers or creditors.
-If a director fails to meet his or her fundamental duties of acting in the interest of all the company's creditors whilst trading insolvently, they are likely to face severe personal liabilities and disqualification from acting as a director of a limited company in the future.
+The directors cannot deliberately take any actions that would cause the company's debts to increase or go unpaid.
+The directors should not show any favouritism towards particular suppliers or creditors – this would be known as making a preference payment.
+If a director fails to meet his or her fundamental duties of acting in the interest of all the company's creditors whilst trading insolvent, they are likely to face severe personal liabilities and disqualification from acting as a director of a limited company in the future.

 In small companies, the directors are often the only shareholders; however, this is not always the case.
 For example, it could be that an individual has resigned from their position as director but remained a shareholder.
 In the case of business insolvency, shareholders are treated the same as directors, in so much as they are covered by limited liability and only liable up to the value of their shares; consequently will not be legally obligated to pay the debts of the company unless a PG has been entered into.